-Action: THIS IS A MEDICAL EMERGENCY.
+Action: This is a medical emergency.
 If suspected, notify medical team immediately.
 Treatment may include IM adrenaline, and sometimes intensive resuscitation.
-Call a CODE BLUE if medical team not present.

 Pseudoaneurysm

 Is a potential cause of important femoral bleeding and must be recognized.
 A pseudoaneurysm develops if a connection persists between a haematoma and the arterial lumen.
 It presents as a pulsatile mass, sometimes with a systolic bruit.
 The diagnosis is confirmed by ultrasound.
 Management often is conservative, using prolonged compression.